32-Year-Old Pitcher – Pittsburgh Pirates

 Seth McClung Contract Information:

-Signed a minor league contract with the Cubs in August of 2012.
+Agreed to a minor league contract with the Pirates in November of 2013.

 McClung signed a minor league contract with the Cubs on Sunday, Phil Rogers of the Chicago Tribune reports.